strapi/strapi/docs/3.0.0-beta.x/admin-panel/customization.md

 # Customization

-The administration panel can be customized according to your needs, so you can make it reflects your identity.
+The administration panel can be customized according to your needs, so you can make it reflect your identity.

 ::: warning
 To apply your changes you need to [rebuild](#build) your admin panel